1. Homepage

 Living and studying in Lille also means…

-Soak up the different atmospheres of its districts
+Soaking up the different atmospheres of its districts

 The city centre: Explore this lively district and take in its famous monuments, including the Vieille Bourse, the Opéra, the Grand-Garde, the Voix du Nord and the Chamber of Commerce and Industry.
 The bustling life of this area revolves around the famous Place du Général de Gaulle, better known as the Grand Place.
 Don’t miss out on a visit to the Vieille Bourse during the book market, when second-hand booksellers display a wide range of books and objects to discover.